Penryn Campus operates a sustainable automated number plate recognition system.

 When arriving at the campus the barrier will rise automatically for everybody on entry regardless of permit type or whether or not you are a permit holder, visitor, contractor, event delegate, etc.

 Before returning to your vehicle – all drivers who need to pay for car parking (i.e. those who do not hold a permit) will need to visit a pay station when ready to leave but before returning to their vehicle.
 Please remember your vehicle registration and follow the touch screen instructions to pay the appropriate tariff.
-Pay stations accept coins as well as credit and debit cards.
+Pay stations accept credit and debit cards.

 Pay stations are located at convenient points across the campus as follows:

 - The Academy for Innovation & Research (AIR) visitors’ car park;